francopizzi/weatherApp/README.md

 # Weather App ☀ ☁ 🌩 🌙

-## Objetivo 🤔

 **A website fully developed in frontend to get information about de weather of cities all around the world.**

-What can you do?
+What can you do?  🤔
-🔺 Find the city you want on the search bar.
+- Find the city you want on the search bar.
-🔺 Delete the city weather of your principal screen.
+- Delete the city weather of your principal screen.

 *Link to...* <a href="https://weather-app-60hs5fduh-francopizzi.vercel.app/">Weather App</a>